optivem/optivem.github.io/README.md

 * Abstract base classes
 * Concrete implementations

 This enables your software development team to appropriately choose to depend on interfaces and within IoC container to configure implementations and execute unit testing.
-Furthermore, it also enables development teams to either choose to use the standard provided implementations or develop custom implementations.
+Furthermore, it also enables development teams to either choose to use the default provided implementations or develop custom implementations.

 ## Optivem Libraries